 Calli Ingebritsen (Introductory choirs)

 Calli Ingebritsen is a member of the intro choir staff of MYC.
 Calli graduated summa cum laude from the University of Wisconsin–Whitewater in 2008 with a Bachelor of Music degree in choral and general music education.
 Since 2009, she has taught choir and general music at Mount Horeb Area Middle School.
 Calli met and worked with Margaret and Randy at the CMP workshops, and is thrilled to be a part of the MYC team with such amazing educators.
-She currently lives in Mount Horeb with her husband, Jeff, and their daughter.
+She currently lives in Mount Horeb with her husband, Jeff, and their children.
 She is an active musician in area community ensembles and theaters.
 She enjoys reading anything she can get her hands on and crocheting.

 Margaret Jenks, (Purcell, Holst, Cantilena, and Introductory choirs)